Former officer’s trial in George Floyd’s death gets underway

 In opening statements, prosecutor Jerry Blackwell told the jury that the number to remember was 9 minutes, 29 seconds — the amount of time Chauvin had Floyd pinned to the pavement with his knee last May.

-The white police officer “didn’t let up, he didn’t get up” even after a handcuffed Floyd said 27 times that he couldn’t breathe and went motionless, Blackwell said.
+The white officer “didn’t let up, he didn’t get up,” even after a handcuffed Floyd said 27 times that he couldn’t breathe and went motionless, Blackwell said.

+“There is no political or social cause in this courtroom,” Nelson said.
+“But the evidence is far greater than 9 minutes and 29 seconds.”

+The medical examiner’s autopsy noted fentanyl and methamphetamine in Floyd’s system but listed his cause of death as “cardiopulmonary arrest, complicating law enforcement subdual, restraint, and neck compression.”

-Underscoring the central role that video will play in the case, the prosecution played the footage for the jury during opening statements.
-The video was posted to Facebook by an bystander who witnessed Floyd's arrest after he was accused of trying to pass a counterfeit $20 bill at a convenience store.
+Playing the video during opening statements underscored the central role that video will play in the prosecution's case.
+It was posted to Facebook by an bystander who witnessed Floyd's arrest after he was accused of trying to pass a counterfeit $20 bill at a convenience store.

 “My stomach hurts.
 My neck hurts.
 Everything hurts,” Floyd says, and “I can’t breathe officer.”
 Onlookers repeatedly shout at the officers to get off the 46-year-old Floyd.
 One woman, identifying herself as a city Fire Department employee, shouts at Chauvin to check Floyd’s pulse.